 [IMPORTANT: Section is written in the past tense to simulate what the manuscript will look like after data collection, yet no pre-registration or data collection took place.]

-Encounters and interactions with strangers are abundant in our social lives and multiple encounters with the same stranger are regular occurrences (Krasnow et al., 2013; see also Milgram et al., 1992).
-People often wish to keep and build a relationship with some strangers, actively seeking to meet them to establish friendships and romantic relationships.
+Initial encounters are abundant in our social lives, and multiple encounters with the same acquaintance are regular occurrences (Krasnow et al., 2013; see also Milgram et al., 1992).
+People often wish to keep and build a relationship with some acquaintances , actively seeking to meet them to establish friendships and romantic relationships.
 However, when meeting someone for the first time, there is virtually no information about an individual.
-How do people form and develop impressions of others and how does our knowledge of them influence our liking towards them?
-We argue it is imperative to accurately understand how people form social perceptions and evaluations of strangers as they acquire more information about them, thus helping us predict and elucidate how people develop relationships with strangers.
+How do people form and develop initial impressions of others and how does our knowledge of them influence our liking towards them?
+We argue it is imperative to accurately understand how people form social perceptions and evaluations of new individuals as they acquire more information about them, thus helping us predict and elucidate how people develop new relationships.

-Addressing this question, Norton et al. (2007) stipulated that a lack of information about others, which forms ambiguous positive expectations, increases the perceived attractiveness of others, a.k.a., the “lure of ambiguity” effect.
+Addressing this question, Norton et al. (2007) stipulated that a lack of information about others, which forms ambiguous positive expectations, increases the perceived attractiveness of others, a.k.a., the lure of ambiguity effect.
 Furthermore, they asserted that these overly positive initial impressions decrease as people begin to know more about others, since this reveals dissimilarities rather than similarities.
 They coin this notion the less is more effect.
 Intuitively, though, it is tempting to assume that we like others more as we know more about them, and there are studies suggesting so; familiarity is an essential component in the formation of both romantic and non-romantic relationships (Collins & Miller, 1994; Reis et al., 2011; Sprecher, 2019; see also Byrne, 1997).
 Reis et al. (2011) also claimed that individuals actively highlight commonalities with others to promote an engaging conversation, thus leading to favorable impressions and subsequent attraction.
 Given the degree of homophily identified amongst society (Stets et al., 2021; see also McPherson et al., 2001), more information appears to lead to more liking as a result of previously unknown similarities that are accentuated during initial encounters.
 Nevertheless, supporting the less is more effect, Norton et al. (2007) demonstrated that people’s liking of others is greater when they know less about them.
-The authors argue - and provide further support in a later publication (Norton et al., 2013) - that the less is more effect can be observed within everyday life, such as the cessation of friendships, business relationships, and marriages.
+The authors argued - and provided further support in a later publication (Norton et al., 2013) - that the less is more effect can be observed within everyday life, such as the cessation of friendships, business relationships, and marriages.

 Norton et al. (2007) highlighted the lure of ambiguity during impression formation.
-The authors drew on the “person positivity” bias during initial encounters, in that people tend to view strangers positively when there is little information available about them (Iyengar et al., 2013; see also Sears, 1983).
+The authors drew on the person positivity bias during initial encounters, in that people tend to view strangers positively when there is little information available about them (Iyengar et al., 2013; see also Sears, 1983).
 Specifically, they suggested that ambiguous targets are initially perceived as being more similar (Krueger & Clement, 1997, Rowatt et al., 1998; 1999), with skewed assumptions that others may share some features with them such as personality traits.
 This misperception of similarity may result in the initial liking of the target (see Byrne, Clore et al., 1971; Byrne, Gouaux et al., 1986).
 Once information about the ambiguous target is revealed, this overly positive state and overestimation of similarity wane and correspondingly, liking is reduced.
-In other words, the authors suggest that perceived similarity mediates the relationship between knowledge and liking.
+In other words, the authors suggested that perceived similarity mediates the relationship between knowledge and liking.
 Furthermore, they proposed that when erroneous assumptions of similarity are met with unexpected evidence of dissimilarity, subsequent information is interpreted as compounding evidence of further dissimilarity.

 Target for replication: Norton et al. (2007)